2 Republicans say they intend to run for Arkansas Senate seats

-Two Republicans have announced this week they'll run for state Senate seats in north and south Arkansas.
+Two Republicans have emerged this week to run for state Senate seats in north and south Arkansas.

 "I am running for State Senate because Arkansas can't afford another four years of career politicians.
 We need to focus on creating jobs in business and agriculture, workforce training, improving schools, and returning to our core conservative principles, like smaller government and personal freedoms," Largent said in a news release.

-State Rep. Keith Slape, R-Compton, said last year he will run for that seat.
+State Rep. Keith Slape, R-Compton, said last year that he will run for that seat.

-The incumbent, Sen. Bob Ballinger, R-Ozark, is seeking reelection in the district, which includes Carroll and Madison counties along with parts of Boone, Newton, Johnson and Franklin counties.
+The incumbent in that district, Sen. Bob Ballinger, R-Ozark, is seeking reelection, which includes Carroll and Madison counties along with parts of Boone, Newton, Johnson and Franklin counties.

 Largent, a political newcomer, said he had "no desire" to run for office, but in his last three years with the chamber of commerce, he has seen the impact of business and tourism on the region.